CASD-EU/ConstanceDataPlatform/README.md

 It provides a `central metadata repository, in-depth lineage, and seamless team collaboration`.

-For more details, you can visit their official [website](https://open-metadata.org/) and their [github page](https://github.com/open-metadata/OpenMetadata)
+For more details, you can visit their official [website](https://open-metadata.org/) and their [github page](https://github.com/open-metadata/OpenMetadata)(5.8k stars)

 ### 2.3 Atlas vs OpenMetadata